nzilbb/jLDADMM/README.md

 	$ java -jar jar/jLDADMM.jar -model DMM -corpus test/corpus.txt -beta 0.1 -name testDMM

-We have output files of `testDMM.theta`, `testDMM.phi`, `testDMM.topWords`, `testDMM.topicAssignments` and `testDMM.paras`.
+Output files `testDMM.theta`, `testDMM.phi`, `testDMM.topWords`, `testDMM.topicAssignments` and `testDMM.paras` are also in the `test` folder.

-###Using jLDADMM for document clustering evaluation
+### Using jLDADMM for document clustering evaluation

 Here, we treat each topic as a cluster, and we assign every document the topic with the highest probability given the document [8].
 To get the Purity and NMI clustering scores, we perform:

 	$ java –jar jar/jLDADMM.jar –model Eval –label <Golden_label_file_path> -dir <Directory_path> -prob <Document-topic-prob/Suffix>

 `–label`: Specify the path to the ground truth label file.
 Each line in this label file contains the golden label of the corresponding document in the input corpus.
-See the `corpus.LABEL` and `corpus.txt` files in the `test` folder.
+See files `corpus.LABEL` and `corpus.txt` in the `test` folder.

 `-dir`: Specify the path to the directory containing document-to-topic distribution files.